-Look for the presence of bacteria and other factors which may indicate a stomach disorder diagnosis.
+Look for the presence of bacteria and other factors that may help your doctor diagnose a stomach disorder.

 Measures acid content.

-Tissue samples or biopsies help diagnose severe inflammation that has eroded or damaged the stomach lining.
-May also be used to indicate the presence of stomach cancer.
+Tissue samples, or biopsies, can help diagnose severe inflammation that has eroded or damaged the stomach lining.
+May also be used to identify the presence of stomach cancer.

-After eating a fatty meal, X-rays are taken at regular intervals to monitor the pace of emptying the pace at which the stomach empties food content to diagnose stomach paralysis.
+After you eat a fatty meal, X-rays are taken at regular intervals to monitor the pace at which your stomach empties food content.
+This test may be used to diagnose stomach paralysis.